MicrosoftDocs/sql-docs/docs/ssma/oracle/installing-ssma-for-oracle-client-oracletosql.md

 ---
-title: "Installing SSMA for Oracle Client (OracleToSQL) | Microsoft Docs"
+title: "Installing SSMA for Oracle client (OracleToSQL) | Microsoft Docs"
 description: Learn about installation prerequisites for the SQL Server Migration Assistant (SSMA) for Oracle client and how to install. ms.prod: sql ms.custom: ""